App version: 0.1.0

 Should You Consider a Flex Loan?

-Only if absolutely necessary.
+Flex loans should be considered only if absolutely necessary.
 A flex loan can be helpful if you need fast cash for an emergency expense, since you can access the funds quickly (sometimes even hours after approval).
 Plus, these loans offer more flexibility than other fast-cash offers (like payday loans), since you only pay interest on what you use and can choose to make a minimum monthly payment.However, you pay a high price for those conveniences.
 Flex loans typically come with much higher interest rates than personal loans, often into the triple digits.
 What’s more, there’s no end date for the debt, so you can continue borrowing and paying high rates indefinitely.
 Also, if you need a large loan amount, you’re more likely to get what you need with a personal loan than with a flex loan.
 Even if you have poor credit, you might still qualify for a much lower interest rate on a personal loan or personal line of credit compared to a flex loan.Recommended: Applying for An Unsecured Personal Loan

 The Takeaway

 Flex loans are unsecured lines of credit that can be useful if you need money fast and have a low credit score.
-The drawback is that you’ll likely pay a lot more in interest, and probably won’t be able to borrow as much, as you could with a personal loan.
+The drawback is that you’ll likely pay more in interest, and probably won’t be able to borrow as much as you could with a personal loan.
 Compared to other high-interest, fast money options (such as payday loans), however, flex loans may be preferable, since they offer more flexible repayment options.Before you take out a flex loan, you may want to explore your personal loan options.
 With Lantern by SoFi ‘s online lending platform, it’s easy to compare personal loans and shop for the best interest rates available based on your financial circumstances and needs.Compare loan amounts and interest rates today with Lantern by SoFi.

 Frequently Asked Questions